edgepointlearning/edgepointlearning.github.io/collections/_posts/2019-03-13-emotional-intelligence-training-for-employees.md

 * <strong>Success for your company:</strong> Of top performers, 90% have a high EI

 If you aren’t sure where to start, keep reading.

+{% asset 'blog/2019/2019-03-13-emotional-intelligence-training-for-employees02.svg'
+  alt='Emotionally intelligent people may earn up to $30K more a year' class='marginTop marginBot' %}
+{: .wideImage }

 ## How to develop emotional intelligence training for employees